 The Teachers College is accredited by the National Council for Accreditation of Teacher Education.
 Learn more.

-Our instructors have extensive real-world experience working with individuals with ASD and other disabilities.
+Our instructors have extensive real-world experience using the principles of ABA with individuals with ASD and other disabilities.

 Read Their Bios